hknixks/Gensyn-RL-swarm-Node-Discord-role/README.md

 - After installing, open CMD (as administrator)
 - and run the command on CMD: go install http://github.com/Deep-Commit/gswarm/cmd/gswarm@latest
 - then Run this: gswarm
-(It will prompt for your Telegram Bot Token (next steps)
+(you will see a huge Gwarm text and it will ask for your Telegram Bot Token)

 Step 2: Create your Telegram bot
 - Open Telegram and message @BotFather